Echorial/websom-old/README.md

 <p align="center"><img src="http://www.echorial.com/Images/Products/Websom/l128.png" /></p>

+# warning
+> this repo is moving to websom-old making room for the new overhauled version

 # Websom
 Websom is a high level php framework built from the ground up with speed, modularity, ease, and fun in mind.
 Websom comes with a number of nice easy to use features, here are just a few: